 NBA Game Summary - Milwaukee at LA Lakers

-Los Angeles, CA (Sports Network) - Kobe Bryant scored 20 points, more than all five of Milwaukee's starters combined, as the Los Angeles Lakers blew past the Bucks, 105-92, at the Staples Center.
+Los Angeles, CA (Sports Network) - Dwight Howard finished with 31 points and 16 rebounds as the Los Angeles Lakers downed the Milwaukee Bucks, 104-88, at Staples Center.

 "This could be an average night for him when he gets fitter and more comfortable with the system," Lakers guard Steve Nash said about Howard, who returned to action on Sunday after missing three games with a shoulder injury.

 Kobe Bryant also poured in 31 points, while Metta World Peace finished with 12 and Antawn Jamison contributed 10 with eight rebounds.

 Nash added eight points and 11 assists for the Lakers, who have won two straight following a six-game slide.

 Monta Ellis scored 17 points to pace Milwaukee, which lost two of its last three games.

 Beno Udrih followed with 14 points and seven assists, Brandon Jennings had 12 points and Mike Dunleavy dropped in 10 in defeat.

 "We missed a lot of shots, but mainly because of their pressure," Bucks interim coach Jim Boylan said.
 "They played a really good game, a really good defensive game."